lurxdel/Flash-Memory-Game/README.md

 * Hard Level    : display 16 tiles with a 60 seconds timer.

-* Winning   : once the user completes matching the tiles before the timer runs out.
+* Winning   : once the gamer completes matching the tiles before the timer runs out.

-* Losing    : once the user did not complete matching the tiles then the timer runs out.
+* Losing    : once the gamer did not complete matching the tiles then the timer runs out.

 ## Guide To Run